tomtom-international/kotlin-tools/README.md

 ### 1.2.1 - 1.2.2

-* Updated dependecies and copyright.
+* Updated dependencies and copyright.

 ### 1.2.0